Anomalous Coronary Artery Intervention

-Anomalous coronary artery intervention is a procedure to correct a problem with the
+Anomalous coronary artery intervention is a procedure to fix a problem with the coronary

-coronary artery.
-An anomalous coronary artery may have an irregularity with its starting
+artery.
+An anomalous coronary artery may have an irregularity with its starting point

-point, course, shape, or branching.
-The specific problem may cause the artery to be
+or its course, shape, or branching.
+This problem may cause the artery to be blocked

-blocked.
+or narrowed.
 During the procedure, the blocked part of the artery is opened up.
+Another

 The heart pumps blood to the body and lungs.
 But it also needs its own supply of blood

-to keep it alive.
+to stay alive.
 The coronary arteries supply blood to the heart muscle.
 These arteries

-arise from the aortic sinuses.
+start out in the aortic sinuses.
 The aortic sinuses are in the aorta.
-The aorta is the
+The aorta is

-There are 2 coronary arteries that normally arise from these sinuses.
-The right coronary
+There are two coronary arteries that normally start from these sinuses.
+The right

-artery arises from the right aortic sinus.
-The left coronary artery arises from the
+coronary artery starts out from the right aortic sinus.
+The left coronary artery starts

-left aortic sinus.
-These 2 arteries branch off into other coronary arteries.
-In some
+out from the left aortic sinus.
+These two arteries branch off into other coronary

-people, the branching of the coronary arteries is abnormal.
-This occurs before birth.
+In some people, the branching of the coronary arteries is abnormal.
+This occurs before

-No one knows what causes it.
+birth.
+Experts don't know what causes it.
 It may cause no problems.
-But in some cases, significant
+But in some cases,

 Fatty deposits may form inside the arteries.
-This is known as atherosclerosis.
-The
+This is called atherosclerosis.
+The deposits

-deposits can block the flow of blood through the arteries.
-The arteries may also become
+can block blood flow through the arteries.
+The arteries may also be squeezed (compressed)